The gap persistence theorem for quantum multiparameter estimation: Proof of basic results

-We also note that similar arguments can be used to prove lemma~\ref{prop:quotientSLD}, regarding the strict convexity of the SLDCRB.
+Similar arguments can be used to prove Lemma~\ref{prop:quotientSLD}, regarding the strict convexity of the SLDCRB.
 From Eq.~\eqref{equation:slddefinition} and the arguments above it is clear that the minimisation problem involved in computing the SLDCRB is minimising a sum of strictly convex functions, which is itself strictly convex.